jinendragalaxy/POC-Design-Studio/t-shirt-design-studio/README.md

 - Upload and drag custom images from pc
 - Add Stickers & Random Images
 - Add and style text and you can chage the size, font-family, color
-- You can chnage Contrast, Brightness, Blur,Saturation, Greyscale of the image.
+- You can change Contrast, Brightness, Blur,Saturation, Greyscale of the image.
 - Save and download designs (PNG & PDF)